 Forecast your restaurant inventory needs

 Second, by comparing real-time inventory and purchasing data, along with projected sales, managers can make smart ordering decisions that match inventory needs.
-Forecasting can help prevent food waste and help maintain appropriate inventory levels.
+Restaurant forecasting can help prevent food waste and help maintain appropriate inventory levels.

 A streamlined inventory, based on projected sales levels, can prevent food waste that results from over-ordering.
 As the saying goes, if you don’t have the excess product on your shelf, you can’t waste it.